cvs-health/testaro/README.md

 ### Abnormal termination

 On rare occasions a test throws an error that terminates the Node process and cannot be handled with a `try`-`catch` structure.
-It has been observed, for example, that the `ibm` test does this when run on the host at `https://zenythgroup.com/index`.
+It has been observed, for example, that the `ibm` test does this when run on the host at `https://zenythgroup.com/index` or `https://monsido.com`.

 If a single process performed all of the commands in a batch-based script, the process could perform tens of thousands of commands, and such an error could stop the process at any point.